 Cushion cuts are brilliant cut diamonds, but they're one of the few shapes where the cutting styles doesn't help the clarity.
 The standard cushion cut diamond has larger facets and a big table where dark inclusions will be more apparent.
-But that doesn't mean you need a VVS1 or VVS2 clarity diamond.
+But that doesn't mean you need to buy a VVS clarity diamond.

 You can also minimize this by choosing a cushion with a crushed ice look instead of chunky.
 I recommend going with a minimum clarity grade of VS2 for cushion cut diamonds.
 If you've got some time on your hands and a good viewer, you might even be able to find an eye-clean cushion with SI1 clarity.